Iron-Sparrow/IronSparrowLicense/IRONSPARROWLICENSE_ver1.md

 Below is the list of limitations which has to be taken as stated:

  1. Commercial use is forbidden.
 Exceptions can be made by the authors if they give an explicit authorisation.
-(You can contact them but don't await an answer.)
+Contacting the author is suggested.
  2. Any "for profit" usage falls under the commercial use category.
  3. Modification of the software or source code is forbidden but it can be granted by the authors.
 Feel free to ask the authors.
 (Don't expect an answer.)
  4. Using the project/software/source to harm anyone (including the authors) is forbidden.